adongy/changeradiuspass/README.md

 This application does *not* work well when using CAS authentication and reverse proxies that change `REQUEST_URI`.
 This is because `phpCAS` uses `REQUEST_URI` to determine the login page url, but it is modified by the reverse proxy, causing a wrong redirection.

+It also uses absolute urls everywhere.
+It will only work in the root directory of your web server.

 [cas]: https://wiki.jasig.org/display/CASC/phpCAS